 Published in association with the Leo Baeck College and the Michael Goulston Education Foundation.

-For over 40 years, European Judaism has provided a voice for the postwar Jewish world in Europe.
+For more than 50 years, European Judaism has provided a voice for the postwar Jewish world in Europe.
 It has reflected the different realities of each country and helped to rebuild Jewish consciousness after the Holocaust.

 "By setting current problems and issues against the background of tradition with such scholarly precision and insight, European Judaism is making an invaluable contribution to the effort to restore to European Jewry the continuity which was so tragically ruptured during the Holocaust." —Karen Armstrong

 'Welcome to Britain' Refugees Conference: In Memory of Eleanor Rathbone

 In Memory of Eleanor Rathbone, so-called 'MP for Refugees'

 Refugee or Alien?
 The Long-Term Influence of Eastern European Jewish Immigrants on the Reception of German Jews into Great Britain in the 1930s

 Contesting the Kindertransport as a 'Model' Refugee Response

 Human Rights of Immigration Detainees and Deportees in a Hostile Environment